 The single application process means that applicants only need to complete one application.
-Applications can be made through the HOME Argyll website at: http://www.homeargyll.co.uk/
+Applications can be made through the HOME Argyll website.

-The application process gathers information on personal and housing circumstances as well as preferences for area and type of house required.
 Staff from all the partner landlords are available to provide assistance with the completion of the application if required by the applicant.
 If it is not possible to make an online application, paper forms can be made available on request at the offices of the partners.
 Forms can also be provided in alternative formats on request.
 If required, applicants can also be provided with translation services to assist them in completing their application.